History of YouTube: Modern era, continued feature trim down and refinement (2019–present)

 On the same day, the dedicated section for video credits like "Starring", "Written by", and "Edited by" was removed from videos' description box, citing low usage.
 Addition of such was already disabled since November 27, 2018, the same day on which the definite annotation removal was announced.

 Dedicated "learning playlists" that do not include algorithmic recommendations, have a distinct page layout, and allow dividing videos into sub-sections of lessons, were introduced in July 2019.

 Subscriber_count_abbreviation, including those served through the site API.
 This means, for example, that a subscriber count of 102, is indicated as "102K" or "102.000".
 This change disabled third-party real-time subscriber count indicators such as that of Social Blade, and diminished the accuracy of historical log data.
 Exact counts remained accessible to channel operators through the "YouTube Studio" web application.

 Also in September 2019, the new "direct messaging" system was removed two years after introduction.
 This was a distinct system not to be confused with Creator Studio messages, which was removed in July 2018 after replacing the legacy Inbox feature – which existed since YouTube's early years – four years prior.

 Another change reported in September 2019 was a strictening of the account verification procedure.
 Previously, the sole criterion for verification is said to have been a subscriber count of at least 100.000, whereas since, YouTube reports requiring what they describe as a "proof of authenticity", incorporating notability outside of YouTube.
 A change of the verification badge's appearance from a symbol into a highlighted channel name was also announced, but has not been implemented since.

 In late October 2019, a list layout with snippets of videos' descriptions, slightly in resemblance of YouTube in its early years, was tested for a short time, then the shelf (or "grid") layout was restored.
 Soon after, in early November, the size of videos' thumbnails on the home page was increased and profile pictures added.
 A similar layout was first tested in August that year, though the test used even larger thumbnails, resulting in fewer videos per row.

-In November 2019, YouTube has announced that the service would phase out the classic version of YouTube Studio to all YouTube creators by the spring of 2020.
+In November 2019, YouTube had announced that the service would phase out the classic version of YouTube Studio to all YouTube creators by the spring of 2020.
 It was available and accessible to some YouTube creators by the end of March 2020.

 In that month, a watch queue feature was added, which resembles the intermittently removed "QuickList" feature that was originally introduced in 2006.

 In late 2019, the mobile website got equipped with a standalone HTML5 video player interface rather than displaying browsers' built-in HTML5 player.

 Since December 2019, users are no longer able to share the automatically generated playlist of positively rated videos.